oturns/geosnap/README.md

 ## osnap modules

+- `osnap.data`:
-- `osnap.data`:           Ingest, create, and manipulate space-time datasets
+Ingest, create, and manipulate space-time datasets
+- `osnap.analytics`:
-- `osnap.analytics`:      Analyze neighborhood dynamics
+Analyze neighborhood dynamics
+- `osnap.harmonize`:
-- `osnap.harmonize`:      Harmonize neighborhood boundaries over time using spatial statistical methods
+Harmonize neighborhood boundaries with spatial statistical methods
+- `osnap.visualization`:
-- `osnap.visualization`:  Visualize neighborhood dynamics
+Visualize neighborhood dynamics

 ## Installation
-The recommended method for installing OSNAP, is with [anaconda](https://www.anaconda.com/download/).

-To get started with the development version, clone this repository or download it manually then run the following commands:
+The recommended method for installing OSNAP is with [anaconda](https://www.anaconda.com/download/).
+To get started with the development version, clone this repository or download it manually then `cd` into the directory and run the following commands:

-`cd osnap`
 `conda env create -f environment.yml`
 `python setup.py develop`
 `source activate osnap`

-This will download the appropriate dependencies and install OSNAP in its own conda environment
+This will download the appropriate dependencies and install OSNAP in its own conda environment.
+To get started analyzing the space-time dynamics of neighborhoods, check out the [example](https://github.com/spatialucr/osnap/tree/master/osnap/examples) directory, then start `ipython` or a Jupyter Notebook and hack away!

 ## Development